 Uncrowded roads, rural America and space to be the individual you are.
 If you like these characteristics, this neighborhood may fit you.
 With just 2 residents per square mile, is less crowded than 99.0% of all U.S. neighborhoods.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 According to NeighborhoodScout's exclusive analysis, is among the best neighborhoods for families in Wyoming.
-In fact, this neighborhood is more family-friendly than 96.3% of neighborhoods in the entire state of Wyoming.
+In fact, this neighborhood is more family-friendly than 96.9% of neighborhoods in the entire state of Wyoming.
 Its combination of top public schools, low crime rates, and owner-occupied single family homes gives this area the look and feel of a "Leave It to Beaver" episode.
 Many other families also live here, making it easy to socialize and develop a strong sense of community.
 In addition, the high number of college-educated parents influences the academic success of the local schools.
 Overall, you will find all of the amenities a family needs to thrive in the neighborhood.
+In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for active retirees.

-Did you know that the neighborhood has more Danish and Finnish ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Scottish and English ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 3.5% of this neighborhood's residents have Danish ancestry and 1.6% have Finnish ancestry.
+In fact, 11.6% of this neighborhood's residents have Scottish ancestry and 29.1% have English ancestry.

 is also pretty special linguistically.
 Significantly, 0.8% of its residents five years old and above primarily speak Greek at home.
 While this may seem like a small percentage, it is higher than 95.8% of the neighborhoods in America.